Leidhe/project3/README.md

 I have also used to send email the EmailMessage class provided by Django which creates an EmailMessage object which is then sent using the .send () method.

+### Special Pizza

+Is a pizza with Pepperoni, Mushrooms, Onions, Ham and Hamburguer